Main menu

 API versions and DeepL plans

-Loco supports v2 of the DeepL API only.
-You must be subscribed to DeepL API Free or DeepL API Pro to use this version of the API.
+Loco supports v2 and v3 of the DeepL API only.
+You must be subscribed to DeepL API Free or DeepL API Pro to use these versions of the API.
 We recommend you start with their free plan, and upgrade to a paid plan if your usage requires it.

 Other DeepL plans use the v1 API.
 Loco has no support for the older API.
 It is not publicly documented and DeepL require special permission to integrate with it.